 In addition to the main observatory buildings, the Stockport site also contains three telescope pads (all with power), a furnished hut with sleeping accomodation and amenities, a large shed seating around 30 people for lectures and slide shows, a BBQ area, shower and toilet facilities, and an off-site car park.

 Watch this short movie clip about an Evening at Stockport Observatory by Martin Whipp.

 Public Star Parties are held at Stockport in February, May, August and November.
 These nights are often well attended by the public.
 The dates for 2016 are:

 - 5 November, 8:30pm

 The following admission fees are charged at public Star Parties:

-Viewing nights will only proceed if the weather is suitable.
+Viewing nights may be cancelled if the weather is unsuitable.
 If in doubt, confirm by visiting our web site or calling (08) 8338 1231 before travelling to any observing session.